threeport/user-docs/docs/concepts/comparisons.md

 # Comparisons

-Following are some comparisons between Threeport and other projects and products for comparison.
+Following are some comparisons between Threeport and other projects and products.

 ## Kubernetes Distributions